Simple and efficient computational strategies for calculating orbital energies and pair-orbital energies from pCCD-based methods: Results and discussion

 \subsubsection{Molecules}

 By evaluating DIPs of acceptor molecules (refer to Table~S7 of the SI), we see that Koopmans(HF) and modified Koopmans(HF) generally align with the results obtained from the DIP-EOM-pCCD method.
 However, when using the natural pCCD orbitals, the performance of both methods worsens, resulting in more significant deviations compared to DIP-EOM-pCCD.
 Since experimental data for DIPs of these molecules is not available, a comprehensive comparison cannot be made.
 An examination of the double electron affinities (DEAs) for molecular structures (see Table~S8 in the SI) reveals that the values predicted by both the Koopmans(HF) and modified Koopmans(HF) methods are consistently lower than those obtained using pCCD-optimized natural orbitals.
-Unfortunately, we do not have any experimental data available for a direct comparison, which limits our ability to assess these computational methods' accuracy effectively.
+Unfortunately, we do not have any experimental data available for a direct comparison, which limits our ability to assess these computational methods' accuracy effectively. {Yet, comparing Koopmans-based pair orbital energies (approximations to DIPs/DEAs) with the DIP/DEA-EOM results for larger molecules is not straightforward.
+While the Koopmans-based DIPs/DEAs correspond to one leading electronic configuration, the corresponding DIP/DEA-EOM have non-negligible contributions from many other orbitals.
+That makes the one-to-one comparisons very difficult. }